itamarweb/k8s-aws-cluster/README.md

    ## Close any unnecessary ports to the out side world
-   As discused in the Redis[Redis documentation.](https://redis.io/topics/security) - Redis was not build to be exposed to the outside world and must be firewalled.
+   As discussed in the [Redis documentation.](https://redis.io/topics/security) - Redis was not designed to be exposed to the outside world and must be firewalled.